Rokiis1/roadmap/function_programming/3_level/3_level_functions.md

 print(count_items(structure)) # 4
 ```

+This function works for the same reason.
+Each call counts one element and relies on recursion to count everything inside it.
+The depth of the structure does not matter.

 Another practical use case is processing a **sequence of steps** where each step depends on the next.

 ```py